sciZer0/7/v/README.md

 <h1>4 &nbsp Decreasing Circulating Supply</h1>

 The whole Maximum Supply is created at the Genesis Block.

-There will never be the printing any more.

 Gas Fees are paid in the Vote token (in Hands).